 In February 2014, Supervisor Marvell Howard, with the approval of the Board, formed a committee to look into ideas that would make the Park acceptable to all of the citizens of Oktibbeha County.
 Ava Moore and William “Brother” Rogers became the co-chairs of the committee, and other members included Monica Banks, Robbie Coblentz, Charles “La La” Evans, Everlyn Johnson, Jeanne Marszalek, Roy Perkins, Carl Smith, and Chris Taylor.

 in Oktibbeha County and Mississippi.
-Those chosen to be honored were Dr. Douglas L. Conner, Martin Luther King, Jr., Governor William Winter, Medgar Evers, and Fannie Lou Hamer.
+Those chosen were Dr. Douglas L. Conner, Martin Luther King, Jr., Governor William Winter, Medgar Evers, and Fannie Lou Hamer.
 The historical timeline plaque of Oktibbeha County’s major civil rights events was to be rewritten, and the March 15, 1963 Game of Change (the first basketball tournament game played by a Mississippi State University team versus a team with black players) was to be added.
-Finally, the Park was to be redesigned, eliminating the four planters and opening the area so it would become a public gathering space.
+Finally, the Park was to be redesigned, eliminating the four planters and opening the area so that it would become a public gathering space.

 The Board of Supervisors approved the new plans for the Unity Park, and the changes were made with the help many local citizens.
 Donations were collected to change three of the existing plaques and to create four new ones.
 The County supplied the funds and people power to reconstruct the park to the approved design by John Herring of Boardtown Landscaping.
 The goal date was met, and the unveiling of the plaques and dedication of the New Unity Park took place on Martin Luther King Day, 2015.
 The Unity Park Committee, along with the Oktibbeha County Board of Supervisors, Starkville City Officials, and interested Starkvillians gathered with great civic pride for the dedication of the Park.